 When to Book the Ultimate Wine Tour

-In the summer months, wine tasting rooms do get really busy.
+In the summer months, wine tours and tasting rooms do get really busy.
 As such staff may not have as much time to cater for individuals within a group tour.

 Therefore, if you are still visiting during peak season, try and arrive around lunchtime for the best experience.
 That way, you’ll hopefully be able to make the most of your time with your hosts.